Hero (Maren Morris album)

-Hero is the major-label debut album by American country music singer Maren Morris, released on June 3, 2016, through Columbia Nashville.
-It marks Morris' first release on a major label and her fourth overall.
-The album debuted and peaked at number five on the Billboard 200 chart and was nominated for Best Country Album at the 59th Annual Grammy Awards.
+Hero (stylized in all caps) is the major-label debut studio album by American singer Maren Morris.
+It was released on June 3, 2016, through Columbia Nashville, marking her first release on the label.
+The album peaked at number five on the US Billboard 200 and was nominated for Best Country Album at the 59th Annual Grammy Awards.

-Background
+Background and packaging

+Before signing a major-label recording contract, Morris spent nearly a decade releasing independent albums after beginning her recording career at age 15.
+During that period, she also established herself as a songwriter, with Kelly Clarkson and Tim McGraw among the artists who recorded her compositions.

-In August 2015, Morris self-released five songs as a self-titled extended play, Maren Morris, on Spotify.
-The songs garnered 2.5 million streams on Spotify in a month, with three songs appearing in Spotify's US and Global "Viral 50" chart.
-The success of Morris' EP attracted the interest of major labels and she eventually signed to Columbia Nashville in September 2015.
-The label then re-released the 5-song EP on November 6, 2015, with "My Church" as the lead single.
+In August 2015, Morris self-released five songs as a self-titled extended play (EP), Maren Morris, on Spotify.
+It garnered 2.5 million streams on the platform in a month, and its three songs appeared on the Spotify's US and Global "Viral 50" chart.
+The EP's success attracted the interests from various record labels, which led Morris eventually sign to Columbia Nashville in September that year.
+The label then re-released the EP on November 6, with "My Church" as the lead single.

-"My Church" would become a success on the chart, reaching number 5 on the Hot Country Songs chart and winning Best Country Solo Performance at the 59th Annual Grammy Awards.
-The success of "My Church" was followed by the release of Morris' first major label album release, Hero.
-All tracks from the EP are included on the album, with "Company You Keep" included on the deluxe edition.
+The success of "My Church" was followed by the release of Morris's major-label debut and fourth overall studio album release, Hero.
+All tracks from the self-titled EP are included on the album, with "Company You Keep" included on the deluxe edition.
 The additional songs in the album were co-written with Chris DeStefano, Natalie Hemby, Shane McAnally, and others.
 Morris has writing credits on all the songs in the album.

 Release and promotion

-The album's lead single, "My Church", was released on January 19, 2016.
-The album's second single, "80s Mercedes", was released to country radio on June 27, 2016.
-The album's third single, "I Could Use a Love Song" was released to country radio on March 27, 2017.
+"My Church" was released on January 19, 2016, as the Heros lead single.
+She released its music video a week later.
+A commercial success, it reached number 5 on the US Hot Country Songs and number 50 on the US Billboard Hot 100.
+Nominated for Best Country Song, it won Best Country Solo Performance at the 59th Annual Grammy Awards.
+The album's second single "80s Mercedes" was serviced to country radio on June 27, with the accompanying music video released on August 8.
+It reached numbers 74 and 11 on the Hot 100 and Hot Country Songs charts, respectively.

+Heros third single, "I Could Use a Love Song", became available on March 13, 2017, later impacted radio on March 27.
+It peaked at number 56 on the Hot 100, while reaching at number 7 on the Hot Country Songs.
 "Rich" was released February 12, 2018, as the album's fourth single.
 Morris embarked on the Hero Tour in 2017, in support of her album.

-A deluxe edition of the album was released on March 17, 2017.
-It features the songs "Bummin' Cigarettes", "Space" and "Company You Keep".